 After Jamie Reynolds cancels her appliance orders from Sears, a representative promises her a prompt refund.
 But three months later, she’s still waiting.
 What can she do to get her money back?

 I recently placed online orders for a refrigerator, washer and dryer with Sears.
-After weeks of stringing me along with delivery dates, Sears said they didn’t have the products I ordered, so I canceled by phone.
+After weeks of stringing me along with delivery dates, they said they didn’t have the products I ordered, so I canceled by phone.

 Sears should have delivered your appliances promptly.
 And if it couldn’t, it should have refunded you promptly — with apologies.